 Buy your insurance when you buy your flights

 People tend to leave things to the last minute but the sooner you buy your travel insurance the better.
 If you wait until the day before you fly out to buy travel insurance you could wind up losing deposits or spending more money because something unexpected happened during the intervening time that disrupted your plans.
 You can't get backdated cover.
-For example, you're unlikely to be covered if you purchase travel insurance a few days before you fly to Hawaii after watching a news story on TV about a volcanic ash cloud that’s likely to delay the flight you booked two months ago.
 If you bought travel insurance the same day you purchased your flights, you would likely be covered for cancellation, delays or having to abandon your travel plans altogether.

 Check the limits